For persons accused of employment or sexual harassment, a motion to dismiss the matter is usually the first defense.

 Mr. Gruber also argued against the charge of battery made against him by Ms. Dominguez.
 The court denied his motion to dismiss the charge.

-Charges of sexual harassment and discrimination are settled short of court in most cases.
+Charges of sexual harassment and discrimination are settled short of the court in most cases.
 When you are harassed on the job, be sure to speak with experienced counsel in New York willing to skillfully fight for your rights to justice and compensation either outside or inside the courtroom.